Mountainwatch Guide To Mount Hotham

 Now, without revealing all the hidden gems, Hotham has some breathtaking side country just beyond the boundary ropes, for those willing to earn their turns.
 Areas such as Dargo Bowl, Eagle Ridge and the Razorback offer wide-open spaces and great snow days after a snowfall.
 As with any backcountry travel, know before you go.
 Avoid travelling alone and be sure to check avalanche advisories, whilst ensuring you are carrying appropriate safety equipment.

 Also making a return this year is the Victorian Backcountry Festival.
-After moving online last year due to Covid, this year’s event is back bigger, better than ever!
-The three-day event will take place from September 3-5 with the full speaker and outdoor events program to be released soon.
+The three-day event will take place from September 1st-3rd with the full speaker and outdoor events program to be released soon.
 Keep up to date with details at www.backcountry-festival.com.

 Where To Eat and Après